 Sizing and Adjustment Capability

 Rings that can be resized maintain value across owners.
-Sizeable designs have adequate shank thickness (minimum 1.5mm for safe sizing), plain or simple shank patterns (can be cut and rejoined), and appropriate metal (gold and platinum size well).
-Non-sizeable designs include eternity bands (stones all around), tension settings (sizing alters stone security), channel-set shanks (sizing disrupts stone alignment), and ultra-thin construction (insufficient metal for sizing).
+Sizeable designs have adequate shank thickness (minimum 1.5mm), plain or simple shank patterns, and appropriate metal (gold sizes well).
+Non-sizeable designs include eternity bands (stones all around), tension settings, channel-set shanks, and ultra-thin construction.
+Non-sizeable rings have limited resale value and cannot be passed to family members with different finger sizes.

 Material Considerations